This post was originally posted on 7 September 2010 and was updated on 7 June 2018.

-Though saltwater fishing off Kuala Rompin normally means catching the speedy sailfish, there are many other fishes in the South China Sea (pun intended).
+Though saltwater fishing in Kuala Rompin normally means catching the speedy sailfish, there are many other fishes in the South China Sea (pun intended).
 This checklist below acts as a quick general guide on what to pack into your tackle box for a fishing trip at the East Coast of Peninsular Malaysia.

 - Fluorocarbon or mono leader 50 to 80 pound (5 metres or 15 feet per terminal tackle)